-An examination of the ASDB has shown that there are 14 archaeological sites registered within a onekilometer radius of the study area, though none lie within it or within 50m of it.
+An examination of the ASDB has shown that there are 19 archaeological sites registered within a one-kilometer radius of the study area, though none of them lie within it, nor within 50 meters of it.

 For Euro-Canadian sites, archaeological potential can be extended to areas of early Euro-Canadian settlement, including places of military or pioneer settlements; early transportation routes; and properties listed on the municipal register or designated under the Ontario Heritage Act or property that local histories or informants have identified with possible historical events.
-The Illustrated Historical Atlas of Middlesex County demonstrates that the study area and its environs were densely occupied by Euro-Canadian settlers by the later 19th century.
+The Illustrated Historical Atlas of Elgin County demonstrates that the study area and its environs were densely occupied by Euro-Canadian settlers by the later 19th century.
 Much of the established road system and agricultural settlement from that time is still visible today.

 When the above listed criteria are applied to the study area, the archaeological potential for pre-contact Aboriginal, post-contact Aboriginal, and Euro-Canadian sites is deemed to be moderate to high.
-Thus, in accordance with Section 1.3.1 of the MHSTCI' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011), the Stage 1 archaeological assessment of 279 Hill Street has determined that the study area exhibits moderate to high potential for the identification and recovery of archaeological resources and a Stage 2 archaeological assessment in the form of 5m test pit survey is recommended.
+Thus, in accordance with Section 1.3.1 of the MHSTCl' 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011), the Stage 1 archaeological assessment of 320 Carlow Road has determined that the study area exhibits moderate to high potential for the identification and recovery of archaeological resources and a Stage 2 archaeological assessment is recommended.

-Field Methods November 2020
+Field Methods May 2024